mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 $ git clone https://github.com/galaxyproject/galaxy.git
 ```

-Download/clone this repository and copy the `SADI-Docker` directory to the `tools` directory in your Galaxy installation.
+Download/clone this repository and copy the `tools/SADI-Docker` directory to the `tools` directory in your Galaxy installation.
 You can also install the Galaxy tools from within your Galaxy instance as regular Galaxy tools from the [Galaxy tool shed](https://toolshed.g2.bx.psu.edu/view/mikel-egana-aranguren/sadi_docker/54c48f9ca32b).
 There are five Galaxy tools:

 * SADI-Docker-sadi_client: a SADI client for synchronous SADI services.
-* SADI-Docker-RDFSyntaxConverter: a tool to convert between different RDF syntaxes, including TSV files from RDF files.
+* SADI-Docker-RDFSyntaxConverter: a tool to convert between different RDF syntaxes, including from RDF to TSV files.
 * SADI-Docker-mergeRDFgraphs: a tool to merge different RDF graphs into one.
 * SADI-Docker-SPARQLGalaxy: a tool to perform SPARQL queries against RDF files.
-* SADI-Docker-rapper: a tool to convert RDF files to different sintaxes.
+* SADI-Docker-rapper: a tool to convert RDF files to different syntaxes.
 * SADI-Docker-tab2rdf: a tool to produce RDF files from TSV files.

-Add the following section to `config/tool_conf.xml` to add the tools to Galaxy (first copy tool_conf.xml.sample to tool_conf.xml):
+Add the following section to `config/tool_conf.xml` to add the tools to Galaxy (first copy `tool_conf.xml.sample` to `tool_conf.xml`):

 ```
     <section id="SADI-Docker" name="Docker SADI services">